Michigan Dems making play to challenge Iowa's political status after caucus mess

 “I’m so on it,” Dingell told Fox News on Tuesday.
 “I’m done with Iowa and New Hampshire [going first].”

-She's already making contact with others around the country and says she intends to force the issue at the Democratic National Committee at the start of the 2024 election cycle because other states should shape the presidential election aside from Iowa and New Hampshire.
+She's already making contact with others around the country and says she intends to force the issue at the Democratic National Committee (DNC) at the start of the 2024 election cycle because other states should shape the presidential election aside from Iowa and New Hampshire.

 “No one state should have a lock on going first,” Dingell said.
 “We need to figure out a system so that everybody has that opportunity.”